 Mold Education FAQs

 Disclaimer: The mold information contained in this website represents professional opinions offered by Indoor Environmental Testing Inc. (IET).
-The information contained herein is for educational purposes only.
-The materials contained herein are not intended to be used for the diagnosis or treatment of a health problem nor as a substitute for consulting a licensed medical professional.
+The information is for educational purposes only and is not intended to be used for the diagnosis or treatment of a health problem nor as a substitute for consulting a licensed medical professional.
 Health information should always be carefully reviewed with your healthcare provider.
 IET will not be held responsible for misuse of information nor any adverse effects of recommendations stated in these resources.

 While it endeavors to keep the information up-to-date and correct, IET makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability or suitability with respect to the website or the information, products, services or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.